-A career spanning more than five decades, producing over 25 gold singles and selling over 65 million records — and all in spite of his success and many accolades, Fats has always been a very humble man with a smile that lights up a room.
+A career spanning more than five decades, producing over 25 gold singles and selling over 65 million records — and all in spite of his success and many accolades, Fats was always been a very humble man with a smile that lit up a room.

 Antoine “Fats” Domino was born in New Orleans LA, in the lower ninth ward on February 26, 1928.
 His parents, Antoine Domino Sr. and Donatile Gros Domino were born in Vacherie, LA.
 Antoine Jr. was the youngest of eight siblings.
 During his adolescence he held many jobs ranging from working on an ice truck to working at the Crescent City Bed Factory.
 However, at a very early age he had an affinity for playing the piano.
 His brother-in-law, Harrison Verrett was very influential in his piano playing.
 Little did he know at that time that this would lead to an amazing career.
 Is unique piano style and voice what later attract millions from all over the world.

 He married Rosemary Hall, his wife of 60 years and this union produced eight children.
 His music career began in 1949.
 He partnered with Dave Bartholomew, a bandleader and talented trumpet player, who produced and co-wrote his first record, “The Fat Man” in 1949.
 It was the first Rock and Roll record to ever sell over 1 million copies, soaring to No. 2 on the R&B charts.

 Billy Diamond, his road manager, referred to him as “Fats” because the name was a symbol of importance and would be considered to be a classic.
 This this was just the beginning of a host of hits to follow.
 They Include “Blueberry Hill”, “I'm Walking”, “Ain’t That A Shame” and “I'm Walking To New Orleans”, just to name a few.